ntadom-samuel/Web_Dev_Projects/Projects/README.md

 #Projects

 This directory contains projects that are my intellectual property.
-All these projects revolve around full-stack web development.
+Most of these projects were created with Vanilla JavaScript and CSS

+Disclaimer: I have many incomplete projects